InfuseAI/primehub-site/docs/dev-introduction.md

 PrimeHub is a Kubernetes-based cloud-native Machine Learning platform.

+We provides various ways of installation depending upon your requirements and resources.

+## AWS - One-Click Installation 🚀

+With AWS CloudFormation, the distance between you and ready-to-use PrimeHub is just 1-click away; all of you need are an AWS account, 30 minutes and a cup of tea or coffee.
+Visit [one.primehub.io &neArr;](https://one.primehub.io/) to start it.

+Don't have an AWS account?
+We have other ways for you.

+---

+## Installation

-We Provide PrimeHub Community and Enterprise installations.
+Here are PrimeHub Community and Enterprise installations.
 Prior to PrimeHub installation, a PrimeHub-ready Kubernetes cluster is required.
-PrimeHub supports multi-nodes and single-node.
+PrimeHub supports both of multi-nodes Kubernetes cluster and single-node MicroK8s cluster.

-If you want a Kubernetes in your own way, please see the prerequisites or see guides of starting a fresh Kubernetes on GKE/EKS for PrimeHub.
+If you have a Kubernetes in your own way already, please see the prerequisites for having a PrimeHub-ready Kubernetes or see guides of starting a fresh Kubernetes on GKE/EKS for PrimeHub installation.

-Just want to try PrimeHub on the own desktop/laptop? you may want to check the installation on single-node(easy-installation).

-If a serious enterprising trial is preferred, please send the [request](https://docs.google.com/forms/d/e/1FAIpQLSe_Z8JfIbYnvhOampGN_XXle4d3GVX04E8evnNI_Py3abth-A/viewform).
-We will have PrimeHub cloud dedicated to you.

 ### Katacoda

-Before getting hands dirty in real circumstances, we have a [PrimeHub CE installation scenario on Katacoda↗](https://www.katacoda.com/infuseai), it helps understand the installation progress/requirements and what PrimeHub is capable of.
+Before messing around in real circumstances, we have a [PrimeHub CE installation scenario on Katacoda &neArr;](https://www.katacoda.com/infuseai), it helps understand the installation progress/requirements and what PrimeHub CE is capable of.

----

-## Getting Started

 ### Setup Kubernetes for PrimeHub